Psalms For Life

 Yes, you’ll hit my enemies’ iron jaw

-smashing their bared fangs.
+smashing their bared fangs

-Because deliverance belongs to you, YHWH
+for deliverance belongs to you, YHWH

 and your blessing to your people.